 However, such distinction between the REEC\A and REEC\B models for solar PV inverters may be neglected or cause confusion.
 The REEC\B model, simplified from the REEC\A model, does not have much more benefit or modeling capability than the REEC\A model.
-Therefore, the WECC MVWG approved the retirement of the REEC\B model in April 2019.
-Future submission of the REEC\B model is no longer accepted and the current REEC\B models in the WECC master dynamic file will be converted to REEC\A or REEC\D models.
-The recently approved REEC\D model has better modeling capability than REEC\A. Converting from REEC\B to REEC\D is straight-forward and mathematically accurate.
-Thus, this whitepaper is being revised to include guidelines of converting REEC\B to REEC\D.
+Therefore, the WECCMVWG approved the retirement of the REEC\B model in April 2019.
+Future submission of the REEC\B model is no longer accepted and the current REEC\B models in the WECC master dynamic file will be converted to REEC\A models.

-Conversion of the REEC\B model to the REEC\A or REEC\D model includes the following:
+Conversion of the REEC\B model to the REEC\A model includes the following:

-1. For inverters using momentary cessation, the conversion to REEC\A or REEC\D should include properly accounting for momentary cessation setting.
-The REEC\A model has limitations on modeling momentary cessation.
-REEC\D, recently approved by MVS, is fully capable of modeling momentary cessation.
-The REEC\B model should be replaced with REEC\D if any of the followings is true.
-Otherwise, the REEC\B model may be replaced by either REEC\A or REEC\D.
+1. For inverters using momentary cessation, the conversion to REEC\A should include properly accounting for momentary cessation setting.
+The REEC\A model has limitations on modeling

+- momentary cessation.
+A new model in development, REEC\D, will be fully capable of modeling momentary cessation. - 2.
+For inverters not using momentary cessation, the conversion could be done by adding parameters required by the REEC\A model.